django/code-of-conduct/enforcement-ladder.md

 demonstrating changed behavior or completing specific actions.
 At the conclusion of the suspension period, the individual must request readmission to Django community spaces.

+**Suggested Behavioral Modifications:** May include permanent removal from leadership or moderator positions, restrictions on which spaces they may participate in, required supervision or mentorship upon return, or prohibitions on specific types of interactions.

 **Opportunities for Repair:** Before the suspension ends, the violator must meet any conditions set by the working group.
 This may include